ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 These notes are of interest for people developing Elektra:

+- We now allow `clang-reformat-5.0`,  `clang-reformat-6.0`, and
+  `clang-reformat-7.0` for formatting.
+  Thanks to René Schwaiger.
+- To make enums nicely formatting, make sure at least one member is documented.
 - Tests no longer clear environment or reset locales.
   This fixes TMPDIR, DBUS_SESSION_BUS_ADDRESS problems but might cause problems with wrongly set HOME and USER.